Hypertangency of plane curves and the algebraic exceptional set: Hypertangency

-We here state some well known facts about unibranched points of curves; we refer to \cite{Wall} for an exhaustive treatise.

-Let $q$ be a unibranched point of an integral curve $C\subset S$ lying on a smooth rational surface $S$.
-Our analysis here is local, therefore we are free to replace $S$ with an open neighborhood of $q$ isomorphic to $\A^2$.
-As $q$ is unibranched, the tangent line to $C$ at $q$, sometimes called the ``tangent direction", is locally well defined; we denote it by $L$.
-We say that $q$ is an $(m,n)${\it -point} if $\mult_q(C)=m$ and if the multiplicity of the intersection of $L$ and $C$ in $q$ satisfies
+We here state some basic facts about unibranch points of curves; we refer to \cite{Wall} for an exhaustive treatise.
+Let $q$ be a unibranch point of an integral curve $C\subset \PP^2$; the tangent line to $C$ at $q$ is well defined, we denote it by $L$.
+When $L\neq C$ we say that $q$ is an $(m,n)${\it -point} if $\mult_q(C)=m$ and if $ (C\cdot L)_q=n. $